Matthieu-Beauchamp/PolyMtlCodingGuide/readme.md

 - 60: short ifs should not be on a single line
 - 67: tab width = 4
 - 68 to 77: brace placements
+  - Issue: empty for loops will not be on a single line
 - 82, 83: try to align most things

 # Limitations